 Can I prepare this mascarpone dessert ahead of time?

 Yes, you can prepare the dessert 1 day ahead of serving.
-Prepare the cream, crush the cookies, wash the grapes and store everything separately and covered in the fridge.
+Prepare the cream, crush the cookies, wash the grapes and store the cream and the grapes separately and covered in the fridge.
+The cookie crumbs can be stored covered on the counter.
 Combine the grapes and cookie crumbs with the cream before serving.
 When preparing the dessert glasses, put these together a few hours ahead, cover with plastic wrap and keep in the fridge until you’re ready to serve.

 How to store this mascarpone dessert?